fab-log/wetter/README.md

 # Wetter
 ### A simple weather application
-This site displays the current weather conditions and the 24 hour forecast for a chosen location.
+This site displays the current weather conditions, a 24 hour, and a 4 day forecast for a chosen location.
 The UI language is German.
 Dark and light mode as well as a responsive design are provided.

 On large screens the forcast has a pagination displaying 6 hours each.
 On smaller screens (e.g. mobile devices) the forecast can be accessed by horizontal scrolling.
 An animation simulates this scrolling movement after loading the page.